hmunfru/fiware-sdc/README.rst

 using the SDC API or through the Cloud Portal, which in turn uses the PaaS Manager GE (see `FIWARE PaaS Manager`_).

-After that, users will be able to deploy artifacts, that are part of the application, on top of the deployed product instances
+After that, users will be able to deploy artifacts, that are part of the application, on top of the deployed product instances.

 Build and Install
 =================